-In the United States, an average of 115 people die every day from an opioid overdose.
-As the epidemic gains even more steam, this ACLS algorithm – designed to teach individuals how to treat an opioid overdose – is more important now than ever before.
+In the United States, an average of 128 people die every day from an opioid overdose.
+As this epidemic continues to get worse, the ACLS Opioid-Associated Life-Threatening Emergency algorithm – designed to teach individuals how to treat an opioid overdose – is more important now than ever before.

 The Opioid-Associated Life-Threatening Emergency Algorithm was first introduced when the American Heart Association (AHA) released its 2015 AHA Guidelines Update for CPR and ECC.
 As the opioid crisis continues to spiral out of control, the significance of being familiar with this particular algorithm grows along with it.

 The Opioid-Associated Life-Threatening Emergency Algorithm is one of the various algorithms that you need to be familiar with in order to successfully obtain your Advanced Cardiovascular Life Support (ACLS) certification. eMedCert offers a fully-online ACLS certification program, so we are here to help keep your credentials up-to-date at all times and from the comfort of your own home.
 In this blog, we will delve into the Opioid-Associated Life-Threatening Emergency Algorithm in order to provide you with an overview and let you know what to expect from this particular aspect of our course.

 The Opioid-Associated Life-Threatening Emergency Algorithm is all about being able to identify an opioid-related emergency and respond in such a way that you can hopefully save the life of someone suffering from an overdose.
 As is the case with all life-threatening emergencies, being able to quickly recognize the cause of the problem is crucial, so you must know what to look for.
 In your ACLS certification course, you will learn how to identify an opioid overdose.
 Some of the key signs and symptoms that point to a possible opioid overdose include:

 - Track marks or other signs of injection drug use